Matt Robinson (footballer, born 1993): Luton Town

 He made his Football League debut in Luton's 1–0 victory away to Carlisle United on the opening day of 2014–15.
 On 1 October 2014, Robinson signed a three-year contract extension to keep him at Luton until June 2017.

 On 31 October 2014, Robinson joined Kidderminster Harriers on a one-month loan.
 He went on to make six appearances for the Harriers before returning to Luton, declining the chance to stay for a further month to fight for his place at Luton.
 He made a total of 12 appearances for Luton throughout the season, but was placed on the club's transfer list in May 2015 alongside five other players.

 On 21 August 2015, Robinson joined National League club Grimsby Town on a one-month loan.

 On 23 October 2015, Robinson joined Woking on a one-month loan after failing to impress at Grimsby Town.
 He debuted a day later, starting in a 3–0 defeat away to Maidenhead United in the FA Cup fourth qualifying round.
 On 19 December 2015, Robinson scored his first Woking goal in a 5–1 victory away to Gateshead, in which he poked home a cross from Dan Holman.
 On 14 January 2016, Robinson's loan at Woking was extended until the end of the season.
 He completed the loan spell with 31 appearances and two goals.

 On 10 May 2016, Luton announced that Robinson had once again been placed on the transfer list.
 However, just one week later, he was released from his contract by mutual consent one year early as part of the reorganisation of the squad by Luton manager Nathan Jones.
 He made 57 appearances and scored three goals since joining the club in 2012.

 Dagenham & Redbridge

 Robinson signed a two-year contract with newly relegated National League club Dagenham & Redbridge on 7 June 2016.

+Woking

+On 12 June 2023, following a seven-year spell with Dagenham & Redbridge, Robinson returned to Woking on a two-year deal.

+On 29 September 2023, Robinson agreed to join fellow National League side, Boreham Wood on loan until 27 January 2024.

+On the 30 July 2024, Robinson went on a season long loan to National League side Braintree.

+On 6 May 2025, it was announced that Robinson would leave the club upon the expiry of his contract in June.
+He departed having made 12 appearances.

+Maidenhead United

+Robinson joined Maidenhead United for the 2025-26 season.